campiao/unity-raytracer/README.md

-# unity-raytracer
+# Unity GPU Accelerated Raytracer

 A Ray Tracer built in Unity using compute shaders.
-This was built for a university project.
+It was built as a project for the Graphical Systems curricular unit.

 It uses a compute shader to write the ray traced image directly to a RenderTexture.
-Heavily inspired by Sebastian Lague Ray Tracing in Unity videos
+Heavily inspired by Sebastian Lague Ray Tracing in Unity videos.

+## Installation

+First, make sure you have Unity installed with one of the 2022.3.x LTS versions.
+> If you are using Unity 6, I believe the project should run without issues/with minimal fixes.

+## Running the application

+There are some scene configuration files (in Resources/Config) that are used to build the 3D objects present in the game world.
+They are also present alongside the executable, so you can modify them to alter the objects in each scene.
+The configuration files' structure and data as given by the professor, so we could not modify it.

+Use the UI buttons to load the scene and modify it in real time!
+> Sometimes the application can run slowly, so tweak the settings(image size, lighting settings) if you experience slow downs.

+## Known Issues
+- Eliptical objects are ray traced as spherical objects

+## License

+MIT License

+Copyright (c) 2025 Pedro Campião

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.